emoreno0/libre-code/README.md

-# Libre Code
+# 💻 Libre Code

-## **Just install and code.
-No bullshit.**
+### 🚧 Work in Progress

-### ⚠️ Status: Work in Progress
+## 🧩 An open-source code editor

-A 100% open-source, fully customizable IDE.
+No telemetry.
+No subscriptions.
+No unnecessary features.

-Tired of bloated editors full of telemetry, subscriptions, AI features and endless settings?
+Just a fast, editor built for real developers.

-Libre Code is built for you.
+---

-## Quick Start (30 seconds)
+## ⚙️ Quick Start

 ```bash
 # 1. Clone the repo